rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

     in the description
   - New targets should be assigned to the compiler team co-leads to ensure that any demands on the project infrastructure are considered and checked with relevant teams
-- Renaming a target or making a breaking change to a tier three target
+- Renaming a target or making a breaking change to a Tier 3 target
   - **Propose using:** PR
   - **Approve using:** r+
   - Open an PR with the proposed rename and describe the motivation for the change and obtain a r+ from the reviewer.
-- Renaming a target or making a breaking change to a tier two target
+- Renaming a target or making a breaking change to a Tier 2 target
   - **Propose using:** MCP
   - **Approve using:** FCP
   - Open an MCP describing the motivation for the change and start an FCP to approve, start an FCP.
   - If approved, the change should be accompanied by a blog post announcing the change with a notice period of at least one release before the change applies.
-- Renaming a target or making a breaking change to a tier one target
+- Renaming a target or making a breaking change to a Tier 1 target
   - **Propose using:** RFC
   - **Approve using:** FCP
   - Open an RFC describing the motivation for the change and start an FCP to approve, start an FCP.